Our verdict

 Weight

-Despite being a mid-length boot, the oz / 425g is slightly heavier than the average hiking boot at 18.2 oz (515g).
+Despite being a mid-length boot, the Who should NOT buy is slightly heavier than the average hiking boot at 18.2 oz (515g).
 This is no doubt a result of the heavy waterproof leather that makes up the boot's upper in conjunction with the many protective overlays and rubberized toe-bumper.
-Nevertheless, we never felt overly burdened by the oz / 425g, even during our longer test hikes.
+Nevertheless, we never felt overly burdened by the Who should NOT buy, even during our longer test hikes.

 Test results